 The area is rich in sites of nature conservation value with several designated sites of biological or scientific interest1.
-The majority of these sites are of broad-leaved woodland habitat with some heathland along the ridge of Congleton Edge, and the Gannister Quarry SSSI is noted for its exposures of Namurian shales, sandstones and gannisters.
+The majority of these sites are of broad-leaved woodland habitat with some heathland along the ridge of Congleton Edge, and the Gannister Quarry SSSI is noted for its exposures of Namurian shales, sandstones and ganisters.

 The area is rich in sites of nature conservation value with 5 designated sites of Biological Interest at Roe Park, Clough Wood, Limekiln Wood, Quarry Wood and Edge Hill.
 The majority of these sites are of broad-leaved woodland habitat with some heathland along the ridge of Congleton Edge.
-There is also a designated Site of Special Scientific Interest at Pot Bank Quarry off Mow Lane in Newbold Astbury noted for its exposures of Namurian Shales, sandstones and gannisters.
+There is also a designated Site of Special Scientific Interest at Pot Bank Quarry off Mow Lane in Newbold Astbury noted for its exposures of Namurian Shales, sandstones and ganisters.

-photo 14: A heron profiting from the Macclesfield canal conservation area, Newbold-Astbury
+photo 14: A heron profiting from the Macclesfield canal conservation area, Newbold-Astbury photo 15: Bridges 81 and 82 on the Macclesfield canal are also in the Conservation Area

 1 Biological sites include Roe Park, Clough Wood, Limekiln Wood, Quarry Wood and Edge Hill.
-The SSSIs are the Gannister Quarry at Pot Bank off Mow Lane in Newbold Astbury and Roe Park Woods in Moreton-cum-Alcumlow.
+The SSSIs are the Ganister Quarry at Pot Bank off Mow Lane in Newbold Astbury and Roe Park Woods in Moretoncum-Alcumlow.